 Blue Buffalo offers just 7 senior kibbles across their Life Protection, Freedom, Basics Limited, and Wilderness product lines.
 These include grain-inclusive and grain-free options.
 As well as an option for both small and large breeds.

 Blue Buffalo offers an average glucosamine and chondroitin content across the board.
 With the exception of the large breed option, where they offer a much higher content which is important for large breeds.

 Science Diet offers 5 senior kibbles, 1 of which is specifically designed for small senior seniors aged 11+ years.
 They have one option for large breeds.

-Science Diet does not list their glucosamine or chondroitin content on their website for most of their senior products.
+Science Diet does not list glucosamine or chondroitin content on its website for most of its senior products.
 This is strange as this is an important nutritional detail for seniors, so this isn’t comparable.

 Blue Buffalo Homestyle Wet Dog Food

 - 8.5% Protein, 6% Fat, 1.5% Fiber.